martinpllu/sst-agent-setup/README.md

 ## Why not use an MCP server?

 I built a working MCP server to achieve the equivalent of the above, and tried various approaches including using the websockets/streaming APIs to connect to a running server, and spawning `npx sst dev --mode=mono` as a child process to capture stdio.
-However overall I found that simple rules work better, and will be easier to adapt to a user's specific requirements.
+However I found that a rules-based approach is simpler and more effective, and easier to adapt to a user's specific requirements.